javAlborz/SteamSentimentMLOps/README.md

 Applications of such a model and infrastructure include predicting review scores, building more advanced recommender systems based on what users find important, and assisting developers in predicting what users value in their games.

-### Week 1

-* [x] Create a git repository
-* [x] Make sure that all team members have write access to the github repository
-* [x] Create a dedicated environment for you project to keep track of your packages
-* [x] Create the initial file structure using cookiecutter
-* [x] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
-* [x] Add a model file and a training script and get that running
-* [x] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
-* [x] Remember to comply with good coding practices (`pep8`) while doing the project
-* [x] Do a bit of code typing and remember to document essential parts of your code
-* [x] Setup version control for your data or part of your data
-* [x] Construct one or multiple docker files for your code
-* [x] Build the docker files locally and make sure they work as intended
-* [x] Write one or multiple configurations files for your experiments
-* [x] Used Hydra to load the configurations and manage your hyperparameters
-* [x] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
-* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
-Additionally, consider running a hyperparameter optimization sweep.
-* [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

-### Week 2

-* [x] Write unit tests related to the data part of your code
-* [x] Write unit tests related to model construction and or model training
-* [x] Calculate the coverage.
-* [x] Get some continuous integration running on the github repository
-* [x] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [x] Create a trigger workflow for automatically building your docker images
-* [x] Get your model training in GCP using either the Engine or Vertex AI
-* [x] Create a FastAPI application that can do inference using your model
-* [ ] If applicable, consider deploying the model locally using torchserve
-* [ ] Deploy your model in GCP using either Functions or Run as the backend

-### Week 3

-* [ ] Check how robust your model is towards data drifting
-* [ ] Setup monitoring for the system telemetry of your deployed model
-* [ ] Setup monitoring for the performance of your deployed model
-* [ ] If applicable, play around with distributed data loading
-* [ ] If applicable, play around with distributed model training
-* [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed

-### Additional

-* [ ] Revisit your initial project description.
-Did the project turn out as you wanted?
-* [ ] Make sure all group members have a understanding about all parts of the project
-* [ ] Uploaded all your code to github

-## Group information

 We used the Hugging Face Transformers library, built on PyTorch, to train a model on a dataset of Steam game reviews.
 We first preprocessed the text data to clean and format it, and then used the pre-trained DistilBERT model from the Transformers library as the base for our model.
 We fine-tuned the DistilBERT model on our dataset and used it to classify the reviews as positive or negative.
 The PyTorch framework allowed us to easily train the model and make use of GPU acceleration for faster training times.
 We also utilized Hugging Face's built-in evaluation metrics and visualization tools to evaluate the performance of the model.
 Overall, the combination of the Hugging Face Transformers library and PyTorch made it relatively simple to train a high-performing model on our dataset.

 ## Coding environment

-> In the following section we are interested in learning more about you local development environment.

 In our project, we managed dependencies using a combination of pip, a requirements.txt file and virtual environment.
 The requirements.txt file contains a list of all the packages and their versions that are required for the project to run correctly.
 To set up an exact copy of the environment, a new team member would need to have Python, pip and virtualenv installed on their machine.
 They would then navigate to the root directory of the project, create a virtual environment and activate it, and run the command 'pip install -r requirements.txt' to install all the dependencies listed in the requirements file.
 This ensures that all team members are working with the same versions of packages and helps to avoid compatibility issues.
 It also makes the project fully reproducible.